 I don’t need to fret or manipulate my circumstances to get what I want.
 I do need to trust God’s ability to bring His purposes to pass.
 Therein lies peace and the ability to live in the present, enjoying every moment of the now without worrying about what the future holds.

 Sometimes we worry about the details of our lives.
 We doubt God’s ability to provide for our financial needs, give us a spouse, or help us meet our goals.
 But let’s remember that He is God Most High and more than able to fulfill His purposes for us.

 Let’s take it a step further and ask the Lord to fulfill His purposes for us in a way that boggles human comprehension.
 Let’s invite Him to work on our behalf in a manner that leaves onlookers astounded.
 Then He truly receives the glory, and we get the joy of seeing Him do the impossible.

-Here’s a prayer in that regard: “Heavenly Father, I trust You to fulfill Your purpose for me.
-Grant me a heart that rests in Your wisdom and ways.
-Enable me to revel in Your presence as You go before me, opening and closing doors as You desire.
-Leave me in awe of Your power, and bring glory to Yourself in the process.
+Here’s a prayer in that regard: “Heavenly Father, we trust You to fulfill Your purposes for us.
+Grant us a heart that rests in Your wisdom and ways.
+Enable us to revel in Your presence as You go before us, opening and closing doors as You desire.
+Leave us in awe of Your power, and bring glory to Yourself in the process.
 In Jesus’ name, amen.”